markustenghamn/markustenghamn.github.io/_posts/2017-04-14-how-to-get-free-hosting-ssl-and-more.markdown

 ## Free DNS

-So may of you have probably heard of [CloudFlare](https://www.cloudflare.com/) which can not only be used as a free dns manager but it can also provide security, SSL encryption, and reliability (all for free).
+So many of you have probably heard of [CloudFlare](https://www.cloudflare.com/) which can not only be used as a free dns manager but it can also provide security, SSL encryption, and reliability (all for free).
 My blog uses it at the moment and I love it.
 If the server that I am currently hosting my blog on were to go down then CloudFlare will show a cached backup of my website until it comes back up again.
 It also reduces the load